Copiah–Lincoln Community College: Athletics

-Co–Lin sponsors six men's sports (baseball, basketball, football, golf, tennis, and archery), and five women's sports (basketball, softball, tennis, soccer and archery).
-It also sponsors a cheerleading squad which is one of the most competitive squads in the state, winning numerous awards at junior college coed division at the University of Alabama UCA cheer camp.
+Co–Lin sponsors six men's sports (baseball, basketball, football, golf, tennis, and archery), and five women's sports (basketball, softball, tennis, soccer, and archery).
+It also sponsors a cheerleading squad, which has won multiple awards in junior-college coed competition at the University of Alabama UCA cheer camp.
 The athletic teams are nicknamed the Wolf Pack.

 The teams compete in NJCAA Region 23, which includes colleges in Mississippi and Louisiana.
-The baseball, golf and softball teams participate in Division II.
+The baseball, golf, and softball teams participate in Division II.
 All other sports, except football, play in Division I. Bryan Nobile is the college's athletic director.

 The women's tennis team was the NJCAA Number 1 Academic Team of the Year in 2019.
 Co–Lin has produced over 100 NJCAA Academic All-Americans since 2000.
-The football team won the Mississippi Association of Community and Junior Colleges in State Championship in 2012.
-The Lady Wolves basketball team, coached by Gwyn Young, the NJCAA's second winningest active coach, has made numerous trips to the NJCAA National Tournament.
+The football team won the Mississippi Association of Community and Junior Colleges State Championship in 2012.
+The Lady Wolves basketball team, coached by Gwyn Young, the NJCAA's second-winningest active coach, has made numerous trips to the NJCAA National Tournament.
 The baseball team has finished fourth in both the 2000 and 2005 NJCAA World Series.